Paris Western High School

 Paris Western High School, formerly Paris Western School, was a segregated public school for African American students in Paris, Kentucky, United States.

 History

 Paris Colored High School opened in 1895 as a segregated public school for African American students in Paris.
-It preceded Paris Western High School which opened on September 1925, with G. W. Adams as principal, and Ennis B. Toles as assistant professor.
+It preceded Paris Western High School which opened in September 1925, with G. W. Adams as principal, and Ennis B. Toles as assistant professor.
 During the 1926 commencement ceremony for Paris Western High School, politician Roscoe Conkling delivered the address to the 18 graduating students.

 The school was known for their basketball team and in 1953, the school won the "National Negro High School Championship" a basketball tournament held at Tennessee State University.